Equity and Inclusion Professionals

 Reasonable Accommodations: The Reasonable Accommodations course is designed to provide an overview of the basic laws, structure, philosophy, and planning elements that are essential to reasonable accommodation.
 This EEO course will cover the Federal and State definition of disability, the meaning of reasonable accommodation, the typical process for requesting accommodations and the rights and responsibilities of the person with disabilities and the supervisor.
 In addition, attendees will work through a practical exercise.

 Harassment is...: Most people recognize that harassment occurs when someone openly bullies, threatens or even terrorizes another person.
 However, harassment isn’t always that obvious.
 This course will help attendees discover what harassment is and what to do if you or someone you work with is harassed.

-These are links to outside resources that may provide additional information, education material or training opportunities in EEO/AA related areas.
+These are links to outside resources that may provide additional information, education material or training opportunities in equity and inclusion related areas.